ETeissonniere/esp32-wol/README.md

 Run `idf.py menuconfig`, open `Esp32 WoL Configuration`, and update `WiFi SSID` and `WiFi Password`.
 The values persist in `sdkconfig`, so rerun menuconfig if you need to change them later.

+### Wake-on-LAN Target

+If you plan to send WoL packets to a specific device, configure its MAC address through `idf.py menuconfig` under `Esp32 WoL Configuration → Target MAC address for WoL`.
+The address must use the `AA:BB:CC:DD:EE:FF` format and can be updated anytime by rerunning menuconfig.

 ### Coding Style

 Follow the project conventions documented in [`STYLE_GUIDE.md`](STYLE_GUIDE.md).